 Many other women I spoke to were vexed by this same issue, so I decided to consult some top skin experts to find out how to get rid of this annoying issue without spending a fortune on laser treatments.
 However, their answers were not what I was expecting.

-Dr. Elizabeth Tanzi, founder and director of Capital Laser & Skin Care, explains that sadly, you can’t exactly get rid of broken capillaries.
-“The most important thing about broken capillaries is to prevent them because once they are there, it’s hard to get rid of them.
-If you are prone to broken capillaries, prevent them by not using really harsh scrubs on the skin, lay off the super-hot water to wash, and avoid steam facials, which dilate blood vessels.”
+Elizabeth Tanzi, MD, explains that, sadly, you can’t exactly get rid of broken capillaries.
+“The most important thing about broken capillaries is to prevent them because once they are there, it’s hard to get rid of them,” she says.
+“If you are prone to broken capillaries, prevent them by not using really harsh scrubs on the skin, lay off the super-hot water to wash, and avoid steam facials, which dilate blood vessels.”

-Says Rouleau, “Use products containing anti-inflammatory and calming ingredients like chamomile, sea whip, and white tea.
-These will naturally help cool and comfort the skin.”
+“Use products containing anti-inflammatory and calming ingredients like chamomile, sea whip, and white tea," says Rouleau.
+"These will naturally help cool and comfort the skin.”
 Rouleau also recommends refrigerating your toners, serums, gels, and moisturizer for a calming and soothing effect.

-“Vitamin C with bioflavonoids taken orally may help prevent bruising and help keep blood vessels strong.
-As we age, capillary walls get weak and they start to permanently dilate and become more visible on the face, especially the cheeks and around the nose,” says Rouleau.
+“Vitamin C with bioflavonoids taken orally may help prevent bruising and help keep blood vessels strong," says Rouleau.
+"As we age, capillary walls get weak and they start to permanently dilate and become more visible on the face, especially the cheeks and around the nose.”
 However, speak with a physician before adding supplements to your diet.